neverset123/LeetcodeArt/av/motion_planning/README.md

 finding a control for a dynamical system over a period of time such that an objective function is optimized. disadvantages: hard to incorporate alls constraints related to other vehicles in a good enough way in order to for algorithm to work fast.

 - sample based methods
-sampling state space of the system and building a graph that represents feasible transitions between teh sampled states. two well known methods for path planning are Rapidly-exploring random tree (RRT) and probabilistic Roadmap Method(PRM).
+sampling state space of the system and building a graph that represents feasible transitions between the sampled states. two well known methods for path planning are Rapidly-exploring random tree (RRT) and probabilistic Roadmap Method(PRM).

 ### Route Planning
 to find minimum cost path by expanding to next node in configuration space